zuestmedia/zmplugin/readme.txt

 = How to install ZMPlugin? =
 To install ZMPlugin, navigate to WordPress Dashboard >> Plugins >> Add New.
 Then type "ZMPlugin" in the search box, click install and activate.

+= What extensions are available? =
+The [AI Assistant](https://wordpress.org/plugins/zmp-ai-assistant/) is an extension based on ZMPlugin that allows you to interact with Open AI’s artificial intelligence directly in the WordPress dashboard.

 == Changelog ===

+= 1.0.29 =
+* Update: UIKIT CSS & JS to 3.18.3
+* Fix: rest api requests up to 10 (now 100)...!

 = 1.0.28 =
 * Update: split files in months by default in addLogfileEntry & showLogfileEntries